DioxusLabs/taffy/README.md

 [![crates.io](https://img.shields.io/crates/v/taffy.svg)](https://crates.io/crates/taffy)
 [![docs.rs](https://img.shields.io/docsrs/taffy)](https://docs.rs/taffy)

 Taffy is a flexible, high-performance, cross-platform UI layout library written in [Rust](https://www.rust-lang.org).
-It currently implements the following layout algorithms:
+It currently implements the **Flexbox** and **CSS Grid** layout algorithms.

-- Flexbox
-- CSS Grid

 Support for other paradigms is planned.
 For more information on this and other future development plans see the [roadmap issue](https://github.com/DioxusLabs/taffy/issues/345).

 This crate is a collaborative, cross-team project, and is designed to be used as a dependency for other UI and GUI libraries.
 Right now, it powers: